MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-localagent-options.md

 This requires that a client (i.e. the FinancialReporting service) reach out to retrieve the certificate revocation list.
 If the certificate has been issued by a public certificate authority, then the client would need access to the internet in order to verify that the certificate has not been revoked.

 Some onpremises environments are not allowed to reach out into the internet.
-As such they may not be able to carry out this check.
+As such, they may not be able to carry out this check.
 It is possible to disable this check by updating **skipCRLCheck** from **false** to **true**.

 Support for this option was introduced in release X.